The 1963

 it is considered very bad bridge habits when a preemptor bids again.
 So, at

 first glance the problem seems to be what to lead.
-Should be a safe K or perhaps an enterprising 9 of either
+Should be a safe Giorgio Belladonna,

 however, knew when to bend the rules.
 The signs were there: he had one card more